 - 10.1 The GC/MS is hardware-tuned via auto-tune or manual tune. - 10.2 50ng of BFB is analyzed via direct inject or purging and the mass spectrum is compared to acceptance criteria in Table 5.
 Evaluation is performed using the "Autofind" option of the Enviroquant software [the average of the apex, 1(-)apex, 1(+)apex is calculated and a background scan is then subtracted].
 Once acceptance criteria is met, an initial calibration or calibration verification is performed.
 All standards, samples, and QC samples associated with a BFB analysis must use identical mass spectrometer instrument conditions. - 10.3 For Initial calibration a minimum of five calibration levels containing target analytes and surrogate standards is required.
 The lowest calibration level must be equal to or below the required reporting limit/lower limit of quantitation for each analyte. - 10.4 Standards used for soil calibration are loaded into 40 mL VOA vials containing 5.00 g (±0.1g) of oven baked reagent sand and utilize a heated purge (40° C). - 10.5 Following analysis of the initial calibration, relative response factors (RRF) and average RRF for each surrogate and target analyte are calculated.
 The accuracy of the calibration curve is assessed by calculating the percent error (12.7) for each level of the curve.
-A maximum percent error of 30% (residual test) should be achieved for each level regardless of the calibration model used.

-10.6 Five analytes designated as system performance check compounds (SPCC) must meet minimum average response factor criteria (\overline{RRF}) as follows:
+A maximum percent error of $\pm$ 50% (residual test) of the standard's true concentration should be achieved if it is the lowest point, and within $\pm$ 30% for all others. - 10.6 Five analytes designated as system performance check compounds (SPCC) must meet minimum average response factor criteria ( $\overline{RRF}$ ) as follows: